Physical Therapist Assistant Application Process

 - The Work Skills Assessment forms must be completed on the form found above.
 They must be sealed and signed across the seal by the individual completing it.

 - Complete the essay located on the last page of the PTA program application.
 All essays are de-identified and graded by the full-time faculty.
 The maximum score on an essay is an 80.
-The current version of the essay prompt was revised for the 2019 application cycle.

 - During the application period (see “Deadline” above), go to the CastleBranch website and click the link “Place Order.”